vscode-restructuredtext/docs/articles/intellisense.rst

 IntelliSense
 ============

+.. danger:: Starting from version 190.1.17, this feature is removed.
+You will be recommended to install Esbonio extension instead.
+To learn more about how to configure Esbonio, you can visit `this site <https://docs.esbon.io>`_.

 This feature is enabled by default, though it is still experimental.
 There is no way to disable it at this moment, as you will also lose live preview.